-Sadly, issues with the thyroid producing too many hormones, or too little, are rampant in industrialized peoples.
+Sadly, issues with the thyroid producing either too much hormone or too little are rampant in industrialized peoples.
 These metabolic diseases are not easy fixes, as metabolism is a system-wide function.
 Thus, the cause and effects are spread throughout the system as well.

 The longer thyroid issues go on, the harder the fix becomes.
 And in those cases, many specific supplements or even drugs may be required.
 If it gets bad enough the thyroid may shut down completely or need to be removed.
 But if it is focused on early enough, and the right steps are taken, many people can restore normal thyroid function.
 That is what this article is about.